 Where the amounts of these discounts, rebates etc are not identified on the sales invoice, explain how you calculated the amount shown in your response to question B4.
 If they vary by customer or level provide an explanation.
-N/A

-- B-7 If you have issued credit notes (directly or indirectly) to the customers in Australia, in relation to the invoices listed in the detailed transaction by transaction listing in response to question B4, provide details of each credit note if the credited amount has not been reported as a discount or rebate.
+B-7 If you have issued credit notes (directly or indirectly) to the customers in Australia, in relation to the invoices listed in the detailed transaction by transaction listing in response to question B4, provide details of each credit note if the credited amount has not been reported as a discount or rebate.

-N/A - B-8 If the delivery terms make you responsible for arrival of the goods at an agreed point within Australia (eg. delivered duty paid), insert additional columns in the spreadsheet for all other costs incurred.
-For example: N/A duties Inland Amount of inland transportation expenses within Australia transport included in the selling price Other costs Customs brokers, port and other costs incurred (itemise)
+- [ - B-8 If the delivery terms make you responsible for arrival of the goods at an agreed point within Australia (eg. delivered duty paid), insert additional columns in the spreadsheet for all other costs incurred.
+For example:

+Import duties Amount of import duty paid in Australia Inland Amount of inland transportation expenses within Australia transport included in the selling price Other costs Customs brokers, port and other costs incurred (itemise)